 “People often live by the philosophy that if a little bit is good, more should be better.
 This study shows how dangerous large doses of a commonly used over-the-counter medication can be,” said lead investigator Richard Rosen, MD, Chief of Retina Services at NYEE and the Mount Sinai Health System.
 “People who depend on vision for their livelihood need to realize there could be long-lasting consequences from inadvertent overdosing on this vitamin.”

 “This case serves to remind everyone about the importance of talking to one’s physician prior to taking any supplement, or over-the-counter product.
-Just because nutritional supplements are available without prescription does not mean they are completely safe to use without supervision,” explains corresponding author Jessica Lee, MD, Assistant Professor of Ophthalmology at the Icahn School of Medicine at Mount Sinai.
+Just because nutritional supplements are available without a prescription does not mean they are completely safe to use without supervision,” explains corresponding author Jessica Lee, MD, Assistant Professor of Ophthalmology at the Icahn School of Medicine at Mount Sinai.
 “No matter how benign a supplement or over-the-counter product may seem, the correct dosage and potential interactions with other medications should be carefully reviewed with a doctor, to avoid preventable unexpected consequences.
 This case illustrates how dangerous casual self-prescribing of megadoses of vitamins can be.”

 The team of investigators from NYEE reported on a 61-year-old patient who arrived at the hospital with worsening blurry vision in both eyes that began a month earlier.
 The initial exam showed that the patient was almost legally blind, with best-corrected visual acuity of 20/150 in the right eye and 20/100 in the left eye.
 The patient told doctors his medical history included significant hypertension and hyperlipidemia, but initially failed to disclose the extent of his self-prescribing.
 Subsequently, he admitted to taking an extensive list of supplements, which included three to six grams of niacin daily for several months to reduce his risk of cardiovascular events and was unaware of the risk to his eyesight.
-He purchased the supplement at a drug store after a doctor told him he had high cholesterol.
+He purchased the supplement at a drugstore after a doctor told him he had high cholesterol.
 The standard dosage is one to three grams a day with a maximum dose of six grams, but doctors typically warn against treating the condition with supplements purchased over the counter and prefer to prescribe and monitor an FDA-approved dose of niacin.

 “While retina specialists have been aware of this unusual reaction to niacin for many years, such a textbook example of extreme toxicity and recovery has never been as well documented by imaging and functional testing.” — Richard Rosen, MD

 NYEE clinicians diagnosed the problem using several state-of-the-art technologies, including fluorescein angiography, optical coherence tomography (OCT), and multifocal electroretinography (MERG), to examine his retina for evidence of cellular damage and monitor his response to therapy.
-Fluorescein angiography uses fluorescent dye to trace blood flow through retinal arteries and veins, looking for leaks.
+Fluorescein angiography uses a fluorescent dye to trace blood flow through retinal arteries and veins, looking for leaks.
 OCT is an advanced structural imaging technique that reveals the cross-sectional details of the retina cells, layer by layer.
 MERG measures the electrical signals from different layers of cells in the eyes.

 The imaging allowed investigators to diagnose a rare toxic reaction called niacin-induced maculopathy.
 The high dose of niacin led to cystoid macular edema of the retina, which is fluid in the macula (a small area in the center of the retina that produces detailed and centralized vision) that causes swelling.
 The technology also allowed investigators to identify the cellular structures responsible for the patient’s condition.
-The MERG recorded in this case showed reduced b-waves, which indicated that cells affected by the toxicity were the Muller cells, which span the depth of the retina like support columns.
+The MERG recorded, in this case, showed reduced b-waves, which indicated that cells affected by the toxicity were the Muller cells, which span the depth of the retina-like support columns.

 Discontinuation of the vitamin reversed this effect and restored retinal function and electrical signals.
 This led investigators to demonstrate, for the first time, that the Muller cells were the target of niacin toxicity, and the cause of niacin maculopathy.